abugher/black_and_white_launcher/README.md

 a creature name must be specified, and the named creature will be restored.
 It will become the active creature associated with the named profile.

-Requirements:
+`ci` may be specified after `play` or `install` to play or install Creature Isle.
+Backup and restore are not implemented for Creature Isle, yet.

+#Requirements:

 * original game installer disc contents
 * activation code
 * wine
 * winetricks
 * dos2unix
 * wget